-Conidiogenesis in C. gloeosporioides is a highly regulated developmental process that results in the formation of conidia, which serves as primary inoculum initiating new infections under favorable environmental conditions (Cannon et al. 2012).
-While arthrosporogensis involves direct transformation of vegetative hyphae into arthrospores under stress conditions such as or nutrient-depleted or prolonged incubation on minimal media (Chen et al., 2014).
-While both conidia and arthrospores are asexual propagules, they differed in function and ecological role.
-Conidia is more energy intensive due to its need for active growth, development, and dispersal for host invasion and rapid disease spread under favourable environmental conditions (Mendgen et al. 1996).
-The conidiogenesis requires substantial inputs of ATP, NADPH, and carbon precursors and is governed by complex signalling pathways (MAPK, cAMP-PKA), which themselves are ATP-dependent (Li et al., 2024).
-Whereas, arthrogenesis is more energy-efficient, serving as a stress response or dormancy mechanism, relying more on modification of existing hyphal cells rather than creation of new structures which are primarily associated with long term survival and persistence in adverse environments (Boyce et al. 2015).
+Conidiogenesis in C. gloeosporioides is a highly regulated developmental process that results in the formation of conidia, which serve as the primary inoculum initiating new infections under favorable environmental conditions (Cannon et al. 2012).
+While arthrosporogensis involves direct transformation of vegetative hyphae into arthrospores under stress conditions, such as nutrient-deprived or prolonged incubation on minimal media (Chen et al., 2014).
+While both conidia and arthrospores are asexual propagules, they differ in function and ecological role.
+Conidia are more energy intensive due to their need for active growth, development, and dispersal for host invasion and rapid disease spread under favorable environmental conditions (Mendgen et al. 1996).
+The conidiogenesis requires substantial inputs of ATP, NADPH, and carbon precursors and is governed by complex signaling pathways (MAPK, cAMP-PKA), which themselves are ATP-dependent (Li et al., 2024).
+Whereas, arthrogenesis is more energy-efficient, serving as a stress response or dormancy mechanism, relying more on modification of existing hyphal cells rather than creation of new structures, which are primarily associated with long-term survival and persistence in adverse environments (Boyce et al. 2015).

 The ability of C. gloeosporioides to form arthrospores under nutrient-depleted conditions further underscores its morphogenic plasticity, enabling the fungus to survive and persist in unfavorable environments.
 These arthrospores likely function as resting or dormant structures, facilitating survival in crop residues or soil during off-seasons.
 While conidia are primarily responsible for rapid infection and dissemination, arthrospores may enhance the fungus’s resilience under nutrient-limiting or stress conditions.
-This study among the first to report arthrospore formation in Colletotrichum spp., particularly from onion, thereby expanding our understanding of its life cycle.
+This study is among the first to report arthrospore formation in Colletotrichum spp., particularly from onion, thereby expanding our understanding of its life cycle.
 In the absence of conidial production, arthrospores serve as survival structures and are capable of initiating infection.
 Their presence may facilitate latent infections or inoculum persistence in the field, posing additional challenges to effective disease management.
 Further investigations, including ultrastructural studies using electron microscopy and analysis of gene expression associated with arthrosporogenesis, are essential to elucidate the molecular mechanisms governing arthrospore formation in C. gloeosporioides.

 Fig. 1.
 Conidiogenesis and arthrogenesis of Colletotrichum gloeosporioides